pradeepbr2003/accentureHoliday/README.md

 Tip: When running the jar from a different working directory, set a custom data file path (see Configuration) because the default path points to a file relative to the project root.

+## Simple UI

+A minimal static UI is available to explore the APIs without external tools.

+- Location: `src/main/resources/static/`
+- Entry page: `http://localhost:8080/` (serves `static/index.html`)
+- Features:
+  - Buttons to load all mandatory or all floating holidays
+  - Filters by month for mandatory/floating
+  - Case-insensitive search by name
+  - Results table with Name, Date, Day, City, Type
+  - Quick links to Swagger and raw endpoints

+If you configure a custom server context path, the UI uses relative links and should continue to work under that path.

 ## Project layout

 - `src/main/java/org/accenture/holiday` — Spring Boot app code